Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Hermes Design

-Now that we have discussed the overlay components, we can define the users within the overlay.
+Having discussed the overlay components, we now define the users within the overlay.

-\textbf{End-user.} The end-user is the source of traffic passing through the overlay.
-Traffic may originate from IoT devices, mobile devices, or other systems, and the overlay is agnostic to the source.
-End-users should have control over the proxy, with the ability to start or stop it as needed.
+\paragraph{{End-user}} An end-user device is the source of traffic passing through the overlay.
+Traffic may originate from IoT devices, mobile devices, or other systems.
+End-users have full control over their devices and can start or stop proxies and supporting components like any other user-space application. {End-user proxy configuration is provided by the service provider through the control-plane interfaces.}

-\textbf{Service and communication providers.} These are organizations or individuals that use the overlay to improve end-user experience or enhance communication or service delivery.
+\paragraph{{Service providers}} Service providers are organizations or individuals that use the overlay to improve service delivery over the Internet and enhance end-user experience.

-\textbf{Overlay operator.} The overlay operator is the organization or individual who sets up the control plane and configures proxies.
-The overlay operator might not be the same as the service or communication provider and could be a third party.
-An overlay operator controls the proxies within its domain, but a Hermes overlay can span multiple domains, requiring multiple overlay operators, each responsible for their own domain.
+\paragraph{{Overlay operator}} {The overlay operator is the organization or individual that sets up the control plane and manages and deploys data-plane components and proxy configuration.
+The overlay operator is not necessarily the same as the service provider and may be a third party.
+In such cases, a third-party operator can manage an overlay used by multiple service providers.
+These third-party shared overlays are similar in business model to offerings such as Tailscale and Cloudflare Zero Trust.}

-The components of the control plane are logically centralized.
-Each domain requires its own separate control plane, and the connection between controllers in autonomous domains can be established through custom interfaces or out-of-band communication.
-The next section illustrates an example of a multi-domain Hermes overlay deployment.